Rapid7 vs CrowdStrike: Cloud Security Detection Compared

 • The Falcon platform operates via a single intelligent, lightweight agent that acts as a universal data collector across entire enterprise digital estates.
 The result?
 Standardized telemetry collection across Windows, macOS, Linux, iOS, and Android operating systems, ensuring consistent data quality that proves crucial for training effective AI models at scale.
 Falcon's universal data collector design also eliminates the data engineering challenges that typically plague multi-vendor security architectures.

-• Threat Graph, which CrowdStrike reports correlates and analyzes trillions of cybersecurity events across its security telemetry, is one of the company’s most ambitious data-processing achievements.
+• Threat Graph, which CrowdStrike reports correlates and analyzes trillions of cybersecurity events across its security telemetry, is a large-scale data-processing system that underpins its detection analytics.
 Built as a graph database, it natively represents attack relationships spanning multiple systems, enabling AI analysis of complete attack patterns rather than isolated indicators.

 • CrowdStrike’s AI and machine learning capabilities concentrate on behavioral analysis rather than signature-based detection, with a key focus on indicators of attack (IOAs) that reveal subtle behavioral sequences adversaries use.
 With 75% of observed attacks in 2023 being malware-free, this behavioral focus is critical for detecting sophisticated threats.

 • CrowdStrike also maintains a global threat intelligence database that covers tactics, techniques, and procedures of 245+ tracked adversary groups, allowing the platform to potentially attribute attacks to known threat actors and understand their place within broader campaigns.
-This intelligence automatically correlates with incoming telemetry, adding context markers for graph analytics and incorporating third-party intelligence through the CrowdStrike Marketplace.
+This intelligence correlates with incoming telemetry to add context within the analytics framework, adding context markers for graph analytics and incorporating third-party intelligence through the CrowdStrike Marketplace.

 Use cases